Quick intro about the Gotthard Panorama Express ride

 The Gotthard Panorama Express route explained, with map

-The journey is explained from north to south.
+The journey is described from north to south.
 You can travel in the opposite direction too.
+The journey can be found on the below map as well.

 Section 1: Lucerne to Flüelen by boat